funkyfisch/advanced-python-exercises/exercises/04 - object orientation/04 - object orientation.md

 ## Object orientation exercise

+* Create a class that represents a simple to-do list item.
+The class should have attributes like task description, due date, and completion status.
+Then, create a list of these items, display incomplete tasks, and mark tasks as complete.

+* Make a method that completes all the tasks in one go

 * Write a `Track` class, representing an audio track on some sound medium.
 Give the class two attributes, one describing the track, and another specifying the length of the track (in minutes).